mikeyscupari/Python_Data_Project/Job_Data_Project/README.md

 - SQL is in the largest amount of job postings for both Data Analysts and Data Engineers while being number 2 for Data Scientists.
 - Python is another highly sought after skill for all 3 roles, being number 1 for Data Scientists, number 2 for Data Engineers, and number 4 for Data Analysts.
 - While Data Analysts and Data Scientists share 4 of the same skills in their top 5, Data Engineers only share the aforementioned python and sql.
+Data Engineers, instead, need more unique skills like aws, azure, and spark.

 ## 2. How are in-demand skills trending for Data Analysts?